Before jumping into some of the long-term side effects of hormonal birth control, let’s look at a few statistics. In the United States:

 New research from the University of Copenhagen has revealed that the birth control pill and other hormonal contraceptives (including the hormonal IUD, patch, and ring) could be causing depression for some women.
 The new study tracked over 1 million Danish women between the ages of 15 to 34 over the course of 13 years.
 None of the women had a history of depression, but upon starting with the birth control pill, hormonal IUD, patch or ring, developed depression at significant rates.
 The women who were diagnosed with depression were prescribed antidepressants – adding more synthetic hormones into the body which further interrupt your delicate hormonal balance.

 So, what are some alternatives to hormonal birth control when trying to avoid pregnancy?
 First and foremost, getting in tune with your cycle, recognizing your fertile cues and using ovulation predictor tests to know exactly WHEN you’re ovulating (and therefore very fertile) is my top recommendation.
-For those of you with irregular cycles, chronic anovulatory cycles or another issue that prevents your cycles from being reliable and desire a non-hormonal birth control method – my top pick would be the Hormone-Free Copper IUD.
+For those of you with irregular cycles, chronic anovulatory cycles, or another issue that prevents your cycles from being reliable, my top pick would be the Hormone-Free Copper IUD.
 Because it doesn’t contain synthetic hormones, you can still treat and resolve hormone imbalances and cycle issues with diet and lifestyle changes because there are no synthetic hormones interfering.

 You can read more about it here: Hormone-Free Copper IUD : Pros and Cons.